As your student begins making rounds with family and friends before heading off to college, how can you make this summer feel even more meaningful?

 5. Share the memories

-Share special memories with your child from your mobile device or picture album.
+Share special memories with your student from your mobile device or picture album.
 This opens the door for them to ask you to send pictures they can save on their device when they leave.
-Our children love seeing the pictures we have from when they were young through graduation with all of their friends.
+Our kids love seeing the pictures we have from when they were young through graduation with all of their friends.

 Yes, one chapter has closed.
 However, your student is on the horizon of many explorations to come.
 Relax, relate, breathe and be on board for the ride.
 I hope you enjoy it!